-The first week of last month I got an email from Microsoft India with some special offer towards Kinect launch in India.
+In the first week of last month, I got an email from Microsoft India with some special offers for the Kinect launch in India.
 I was somehow caught by it and ended up ordering Kinect Sensor for Rs.9500 and two games to go with it (Kinect Joy Ride and Kinectimals – each for Rs.1999) from Microsoft India store on 4th Nov.
-It got delivered few weeks after on 17th Nov.
+It got delivered a few weeks after on 17th Nov.
 The sensor came with a free game of Kinect Adventures.

 The Kinect Adventure comes with some 3 to 4 adventures, my favourite was the Raft ride and Fixing the water leaks.
 You control the Raft with your whole body, jump on obstacles and so on.
-Myself and my son was hooked to it for the next few hours.
+Myself and my son were hooked to it for the next few hours.
 Ever since we have been playing it on weekends.
-One of the cool features in Kinect games are the Photo Shoot and Share.
+One of the cool features of Kinect games is the Photo Shoot and Share.
 Since Kinect has a camera (essentially that’s how it sees you) it takes snapshots of you playing at key moments – just like Theme park photos of you screaming.
-The best part unlike ThemePark photos which we love to have but cost a bomb, Kinect PhotoShoot are free!.
-It is fun to watch those photos and you can even share them on FaceBook (you have to login to a website explicitly to do this).
+The best part unlike ThemePark photos which we love to have but cost a bomb, Kinect PhotoShoot are free!
+It is fun to watch those photos and you can even share them on FaceBook (you have to log in to a website explicitly to do this).
 See a sample picture of me playing below: